Start the conversation

-But in March 2016, the Indian government allowed for 100% foreign investment for e-commerce businesses operating as marketplaces domestically.
+And in March 2016, the Indian government allowed for 100% foreign investment for e-commerce businesses operating as marketplaces domestically.

 With those new laws in place, Amazon is moving quickly to build out a national footprint.
 It now operates 25 massive fulfillment centers, 170 distribution centers, and four delivery stations in India.

-Its newly beefed-up footprint means Amazon can deliver same-day by ground to the cities that generate roughly 70% of India's GDP.
+Its newly beefed-up footprint means Amazon can deliver same-day by ground to the huge cities that generate roughly 70% of India's GDP.
 Not bad for a firm that had zero presence in India just four years ago.

 Getting goods to the other parts of the country is more of a challenge.
 So Team Bezos has built an Amazon Transportations Services network in India, with last-mile delivery using vans, motorcycles, and scooters to get packages directly to customers.
 And customers can pick up their packages in centrally located lockers via a program called Kirana Now.

 The firm has even seen great success with the July 2016 launch of Amazon Prime in India.

 As I said, Bezos is using every tool in his arsenal to ensure dominance in this fast-growing market.

 With a $481 billion market cap, Amazon trades at roughly $1,010 a share.
 Over the past year, it has soared 39.5%, three times the growth of the S&P 500 over the period.

 With share-price gains like that – and an unprecedented ground game in a profit center like India – you could see triple-digit gains before 2020.